About Our Survey of Patients

 For areas where we publish Consumers' Checkbook magazine—the Boston, Chicago, Philadelphia, San Francisco-Oakland-San Jose, Seattle-Tacoma, Twin Cities, and Washington, DC, areas—our Ratings Tables provide ratings of primary care physicians, based on our surveys of patients.
 For both primary care physicians and many types of specialists, patients are the best source of information on many aspects of quality, including how well physicians listen, explain things, help patients coordinate care among other physicians and health care providers, and make themselves accessible for appointments and advice.
 These aspects of care are critical to prevention, to accurate diagnoses, and to a patient’s ability and motivation to do his or her part in carrying out a plan of care.

-Our survey asked consumers (primarily Checkbook and Consumer Reports subscribers) to rate their experiences with doctors they had recently used on several aspects of care and service—
+For our survey of patients, we primarily survey Checkbook members but also randomly invite other consumers in the area to participate.
+We asked them to rate their experiences with doctors they had recently used on several aspects of care and service—

 - Listening to/communicating with you

 - Personal manner (courtesy, respect, sensitivity, friendliness)

 - Seeking your input in making decisions

 - Arranging to see you quickly when you request an appointment

 - Giving timely, helpful advice by phone or email

 - Keeping down office waiting time